kdg-auts/vscode-crypto-tools/README.md

 # Crypto Tools

-Crypto tools is a powerful tool which contains lots of encoding/decoding and encryption/decryption tools like base64、hash、urlencode、AES、RSA、Vigenere、Caesar、etc.,and additional provides some text manipulation functions
+Crypto tools is a powerful tool which contains lots of encoding/decoding and encryption/decryption tools like base64, hash, urlencode, AES, RSA, Vigenere, Caesar, etc., and additional provides some text manipulation functions

 ## Features